-but I should send out a quick ‘hallo’, since I’ve stopped communicating almost entirely with my near and dear.
+but I wanted to send out a quick ‘hello’ since I’ve stopped communicating almost entirely with my near and dear.
 Not because there’s an emergency or some other awful occurrence, but because there’s just plain too much going on – period.

 One day a peacock The next day a feather duster